oracle-livelabs/database-maa/recovery-service/intro-recovery-service/intro-recovery-service.md

 ### Objectives

 In this lab, you will:
-* Customize Automatic Backups for Base Database Service and real-time protection enabled
+* Customize Automatic Backups for Base Database Service and enable real-time protection
 * Perform a point-in-time recovery
 * Review protection metrics and configure alarms for these metrics